IuliiaKonovalova/school_app/README.md

   ![Schedule Page.
 My Schedule Button](documentation/features/schedule_page/my_schedule_button.png)

-And for the receptionists it will have additional feature:
+And for the receptionists it will have an additional feature:

   ![Schedule Page.
 Receptionists' view](documentation/features/schedule_page/schedule_page_receptionist.png)

-  It has a button "add lesson".
+  It has the button "add lesson".
 Only receptionists are allowed to make any changes to the schedule.

   ![Schedule Page.
 Add Lesson Button](documentation/features/schedule_page/add_lesson_button.png)

-The page has a title "Schedule" and the Line: "Today is ..." for the use to see which day is today.
+The page has the title "Schedule" and the Line: "Today is ..." for the user to see which day is today.

   ![Schedule Page.
 Today](documentation/features/schedule_page/schedule_today_data.png)

-There is a datepicker for the user to choose a day, which the user wants to look into.
-The calendar set automatically on the today schedule.
+There is a datepicker for the user to choose a day that the user wants to look into.
+The calendar is set automatically on today's schedule.
-If the user want to change the day, he/she may click on the date picker and the calendar will appear.
+If the user wants to change the day, he/she may click on the date picker, and the calendar will appear.

   ![Schedule Page.
 Calendar](documentation/features/schedule_page/schedule_calendar.png)

-Underneath there is a schedule table where the time period is on the left side and the classes, which were scheduled, on the right side.
+Underneath, there is a schedule table where the time period is on the left side and the classes which were scheduled on the right side.
 If the user clicks on the class, he/she will be redirected to the lesson detail page.

   ![Schedule Page.
 Schedule table](documentation/features/schedule_page/schedule_page_box.png)